Magnetism in the two-dimensional dipolar XY model: Ferromagnetic interactions

 The second quantity is the in-plane magnetization squared \cite{chen_continuous_2022},

 where $ C^{+-}( j) = \left< S^+_{j} S^-_{0} + {\rm h.c.} \right>$ is the equal-time off-diagonal spin correlation function for a system with translation invariance.

-According to the theory of finite size scaling for thermal transitions, the curves $\chi_{\rm s}(L)$ for the spin stiffness intersect at the critical temperature, up to scaling corrections.
+According to the theory of finite-size scaling for thermal transitions, the curves $\chi_{\rm s}(L)$ for the spin stiffness intersect at the critical temperature, up to scaling corrections.
 The same holds for the curves $m_{\perp}^2(L)L^{\eta}$ for the in-plane magnetization squared.
-Whereas the critical exponents of long-range XY-models decaying with exponents $\alpha \lesssim 4$ have long been debated~\cite{fisher_critical_1972,sak_recursion_1973}, the dipolar case exhibits, in line with the most recent review~\cite{defenu_long-range_2021}, $\nu=\eta=1$.
-Here, $\nu$ is the critical exponent for the correlation length, and $\eta$ the anomalous critical exponent.
+Whereas the critical exponents of long-range XY models decaying with exponents $\alpha \lesssim 4$ have long been debated~\cite{fisher_critical_1972,sak_recursion_1973}, the dipolar case exhibits, in line with the most recent review~\cite{defenu_long-range_2021}, $\nu=\eta=1$.
+Here, $\eta$ and $\nu$ are the anomalous- and correlation length critical exponents, respectively.

 In Fig.~\ref{fig:QMC_scaling}(b) we show how the critical temperature for $\delta=0$ can be read off from the intersection points of the in-plane magnetization squared curves, rescaled with $L^{\eta = 1}$.
 Although we observe some corrections to scaling for small system sizes, the intersections for the larger system sizes $L$ fall onto a single point, within our resolution.
 We thus find the critical temperature $T_c/J=1.923(1)$.
-A finite size analysis of the spin stiffness yields a compatible value; we refer to the SM~\cite{suppl_mat} for further information on the critical behavior.
+A finite-size analysis of the spin stiffness yields a compatible value; we refer to App.~\ref{app:QMCsimulations} for further information on the critical behavior.
 All our data are consistent with $\nu=\eta=1$.
 We consequently repeated this type of analysis for several values of $\delta \in [0,4]$, from which we determine the phase diagram shown in Fig.~\ref{fig:QMC_scaling}(a).